 - Chris Pine (Star Trek, Wonder Woman) as Steve Trevor, Diana’s late lover who returns from the dead in Wonder Woman 1984.
 The circumstances of his return remain unknown, but there are some solid theories out there.

 - Robin Wright (House of Cards) as Antiope, Diana’s aunt on Themyscira who returns in a flashback.

 - Connie Nielsen (Gladiator) as Hippolyta, Diana’s mother on Themyscira.

-One of Wonder Woman’s most famous enemies is leaping into live action.
-Kristen Wiig (Ghostbusters) will turn to the dark side as Cheetah.
-Born Barbara Ann Minerva, the character is an archeologist and heiress to a vast fortune who is transformed into a half-beast, half-human monster.
+One of Wonder Woman’s most famous enemies leaped onto the big screen.
+Kristen Wiig (Ghostbusters) turned to the dark side as Cheetah.
+Born Barbara Ann Minerva, the character is an archeologist and heiress to a vast fortune transformed into a half-beast, half-human monster.

 Is Wonder Woman 1984 in the DC cinematic universe?

 Yes, Wonder Woman 1984 takes place in the DC cinematic universe.
-The film remains in continuity with films like Man of Steel (2013), Batman v Superman: Dawn of Justice (2016), Suicide Squad (2016), Justice League (2017), Aquaman (2018), Shazam!
-(2019), and the newly-released Birds of Prey.
+The film remains in continuity with movies like Man of Steel (2013), Batman v Superman: Dawn of Justice (2016), Suicide Squad (2016), Justice League (2017), Aquaman (2018), Shazam!
+(2019), and the newly released Birds of Prey.

 What did critics have to say about Wonder Woman 1984?

 Wonder Woman 1984 has a 58% rating on Rotten Tomatoes and a score of 60 on Metacritic.
 The reviews were mixed, with the escapist elements and Pascal’s performance as Maxwell Lord receiving praise, while the return of Steve Trevor drew criticism.